2019 Goodrich

 Elk Cove Vineyards purchased Goodrich Vineyard in 2014.
 A 69 acre property planted with 21 acres of Pinot Noir and Chardonnay, Goodrich Road sits just outside the town of Yamhill, Oregon in the heart of the Yamhill-Carlton AVA.

-We were so impressed by the quality of the fruit from this young vineyard we decided to make a Single Vineyard Pinot Noir in our very first year of farming the site.
+This young vineyard has great promise and we were so impressed by the quality of the fruit we decided to make a Single Vineyard Pinot Noir in our very first year of farming the site.

 This wine when opened, displayed the most appealing scents of black currant, Bing cherry, and spice.
 In the mouth, the mid-palete fruit is rich, but that lingering velvety finish is just so appealing you not only want, but need another sip.
 This wine drinks well now (give it 45 mins or so in a decanter), but should continue to drink well fir the next 5+ years.